Customer Acquisition Strategy

 However, acquisition is only the first step.
 The phase right after is “activation” – you need to activate your customers so that they take the action you want them to take.
 That might be paying for a product or service, or it could be signing up for an email list, or just about anything else… and this helps “indoctrinate” them into believing in you as a brand.

-Customer Acquisition for Startups – Planning
+Customer Acquisition for BRANDS – Planning

-Customer acquisition for startups starts with planning.
+Customer acquisition for brands starts with planning.
 You need to know who you’re trying to reach, and how you’re going to reach them.
 Will you use social media marketing?
 Invest in PPC ads?
 Put your money into video marketing?
 All of these are important tools and they should all have a place in your strategy.
 In your acquisition plan, you’ll need to focus on the three areas mentioned previously – get, keep and grow.

 Get: This is how you actually get your customers and encourage them to buy your product.
 Often, this is a very challenging step, and it involves understanding your audience.